-The fluctuations of several cod stock fisheries, e.g. Baltic, Arcto-Norwegian, Icelandic, West and East Greenland, and Canadian Atlantic cod stocks, are among the best documented in the world (Hermann and Horsted, 1976; Bjorke and Sundby, 1984; Kosior and Netzel 1989; Rose and Legett, 1989; Hovgård and Buch, 1990; Sundby and Fossum, 1990; Jakobsson, 1992).
+The fluctuations of several cod stock fisheries, e.g. Baltic, Arcto-Norwegian, Icelandic, West and East Greenland, and Canadian Atlantic cod stocks, are among the best documented around the world (HERMANN and HORSTED, 1976; BJORKE and SUNDBY, 1984; KOSIOR and NETZEL 1989; ROSE and LEGETT, 1989; HOVGARD and BUCH, 1990; SUNDBY and FOSSUM, 1990; JAKOBSSON, 1992).
 The intensity of the fluctuation has been different from one stock to another but they all have suffered great fluctuations over the decades.
-Considering the economical and social importance of cod fisheries, many investigation have been conducted into this problem, specially on the recruitment variability.
-As pointed out by Kosior and Netzel (1989), "the abundance of a cod year-class is only slightly affected by the abundance of its spawning stock and the quality of reproducers.
+Considering the economical and social importance of cod fisheries, much investigation has been conducted into this problem, specially on the recruitment variability.
+As pointed out by KOSIOR and NETZEL (1989), "the abundance of a cod year class is only slightly affected by the abundance of its spawning stock and the quality of reproducers.
 What is important is the survival rate of eggs, larvae and juveniles".
 Among various physical processes affecting cod recruitment, larval and egg transport from the spawning grounds to their nurseries, temperature, salinity and turbulence are the most important.
 From the biological processes, predation and food availability are the dominant controlling mechanisms for recruitment success.
 Climate appears as a key to link those biological and physical processes.
-At West Greenland cod occurs at one of its northern limits (Hansen and Hermann, 1965).
+At West Greenland cod occurs at one of its northern limits (HANSEN and HERMANN, 1965).
 This stock is sustained not only by his own reproduction in the waters off West Greenland and in local inshore fjords, but also by the eggs and larvae advected from cod spawning sites at Iceland (Icelandic cod stock).
 The main feature of that West Greenland cod stock related to the fisheries is that both abundance and spatial distribution have shown considerable changes in historical time.
-The large variations are reflected in the annual yield which have varied by a factor of 102 within the present century (Buch and Hansen, 1988).
-The climate at West Greenland has also undergone very marked changes (Stein and Messtorff, 1990).
+The large variations are reflected in the annual yield which have varied by a factor of 102 within the present century (BUCH and HANSEN, 1988).
+The climate at West Greenland has also undergone very marked changes (STEIN and MESSTORFF, 1990).
 These changes in the West Greenland climate are in part due to variations of the main current components of the West Greenland Current system, and due to air temperature variations.
-Periods of warm water temperatures correlate with air temperature as demonstrated by Stein and Buch (1991).
+Periods of warm water temperatures correlate with air temperature as demonstrated by STEIN and BUCH (1991).
 These periods coincide with periods of high cod abundance.
-The general warming of the northern hemisphere around 1920 evidently led to the establishment of a self sustaining and very abundant West Greenland cod stock which through the 1930s-1960s produced good year-classes at relatively short intervals.
-But since the late-1960s the West

-Greenland cod stock has produced only few good year-classes and fisheries have dwindled recently by nearly 100%.
+The general warming of the northern hemisphere around 1920 evidently lead to the establishment of a self sustaining and very abundant West Greenland cod stock which through the 1930s-60s produced good year classes at relatively short intervals.
+But since the late 1960s the West Greenland cod stock has not produced any good year classes and fisheries have dwindled to nearly 100%.
 At present, cod abundance is at a very low level, with the 1992 catches being the lowest experienced since 1925.
-The effect of the climate changes in West Greenland on cod stocks appears to be evident but the way those climate changes have affected, and affect, the size of the year-classes is poorly understood.
+The effect of the climate changes in West Greenland on cod stocks appears to be evident but the way those climate changes have affected and affect the size of the year-classes is poorly understood.